moshfeu/y2mp3/CONTRIBUTING.md

 🎓 This project (among the other projects in my account) is meant for learning.
 So there is no **right** or **wrong** contribution.

-👩‍💻 Just creare a PR, explain what it should do and that's it.
+👩‍💻 Just create a PR, explain what it should do and that's it.

 🕵 If you do want to do more, you can add tests and make sure they pass by run `npm test`.